niloy-it/Python_Scritping/Python_Scripting for Backup via SSH Cisco Devices.md

-# Cisco Switch Backup Automation using Python and TFTP
+# Python_Scripting for Backup via SSH Cisco Devices

 This project automates the backup of Cisco SG300/SG350 series switches using Python and TFTP.
 It connects to multiple switches via SSH, sends the command to copy the startup configuration, and saves it to a local TFTP server.